Skip to main content

 Level of EU funding: 100% of eligible costs

-Description: TExTOUR mobilises 18 partners from the knowledge, business, society, government and entrepreneurial fields to co-design, validate and upscale policies and strategies with positive impacts on socio-economic territorial development based on cultural tourism.
+Description: TExTOUR (social innovation and TEchnologies for sustainable growth through participative cultural TOURism) (brings together 18 experts, entrepreneurs and partners from business, civil society and government to co-design, validate and upscale policies and strategies to boost socio-economic territorial development through cultural tourism.

 EU contribution: €3,950,468.75